Steve-Shambles/Var_Catcher/README.md

 Load a python file and grab all the variables.
 Create and save a text file of the variables inside a def with print statements that will show their current values when run.
-For copy pasting back into the program and call the function from anywhwere and as many timesas you want for observation and debugging.
+For copy pasting back into the program and call the function from anywhwere and as many times as you want for observation and debugging.

 Var catcher V1 By Steve Shambles April 2023
 (with the assistance of chatgpt3 lol)